ibm-cloud-docs/hyper-protect-dbaas-for-postgresql/use_pljava.md

   (1 row)
   ```

-Now you have successfully loaded and excuted the `hello` function by using PL/Java.
+Now you have successfully loaded and executed the `hello` function by using PL/Java.